 It is not an understatement to say this is a gigantic program.
-It ain’t no cheap, but you really get a lot of top quality content.
+It ain’t no cheap, but you really get a lot of top-quality content.
 The program is digital, meaning you get access immediately on your computer or smartphone without having to wait for delivery.

 There are 8 manuals and 5 video libraries in it.
-The standard program consist of 7 manuals and 4 video libraries, with one extra manual and one more video library for the Primal Stress bodyweight-only version of the program.
+The standard program consists of 7 manuals and 4 video libraries, with one extra manual and one more video library for the Primal Stress bodyweight-only version of the program.
 Here is a quick breakdown.

-- Tacfit 26 Start Up Guide
+- Tacfit 26 Start-Up Guide

 - Tacfit 26 Flip Chart